Karsten Tadda

-Karsten Tadda (born November 2, 1988) is a German professional basketball player for Telekom Baskets Bonn of the Basketball Bundesliga (BBL).
+Karsten Tadda (born November 2, 1988) is a German professional basketball player who last played for Brose Bamberg of the Basketball Bundesliga (BBL).
 He played for the German national basketball team.

 Professional career

 Tadda spent most of his career with Brose Baskets, and won the German League four times with Bamberg.
 In October 2015, during the 2015–16 season, he transferred to Gießen 46ers.

 On June 14, 2016, Tadda signed with ratiopharm Ulm.

 On June 17, 2021, he has signed with Telekom Baskets Bonn of the Basketball Bundesliga.

+On June 23, 2023, he signed with Brose Bamberg of the Basketball Bundesliga (BBL).